MithraBijumon/LS---Web-Dev/Week 3/README.md

 ---

 ### Why Backend?
-Frontend lets users *see and interact*, but backend brings apps to life — **handling data, logic, authentication, and more.**
+Frontend lets users *see and interact*, but backend brings apps to life — **handling data, logic, authentication, aand more.**
 You'll be introduced to backend this week.
 But before that let's delve into why it's important [**here**](Why%20Backend%3F.md).

 ---